 What are we doing to tackle them on the Wandle?

 This project has allowed us to hire Alan Martin, our Invasive Species Officer.
 Over the next two years Alan will be working with local stakeholders, landowners, communities and volunteers to coordinate the control and management of several invasive plants currently present on the Wandle including the BIG Four.
+Working with local organisations and stakeholders, Alan has created a new INNS Action Plan for the Wandle – full of advice and tips for controlling INNS on the Wandle.

 How can you help?